Table of Contents

 Adam Block’s Notable Works:

-Check out this link to Adam Block’s gallery of astrophotography images, including nebulae, galaxies, star clusters, and objects in the Solar System.
+Check out this link to Adam Block’s gallery of astrophotography images1, including nebulae, galaxies, star clusters, and objects in the Solar System.

 When photographing these celestial bodies with a 32-inch telescope, Adam often produces images that are truly out-of-this-world, with vibrant colours and intricate details that breathe life into the universe.

-Adam Block has also created some excellent astrophotography resources, in particular tutorials on post-processing, which I found very helpful.
-Here is a link to some of his Pixinsight tutorials.
+Adam Block has also created some excellent astrophotography resources, in particular tutorials on photo editing, which I found very helpful.
+Here is a link to some of his Pixinsight tutorials2.

 Here is one of his images that I really like: